Will-Dean5/readme-generator/utils/README.md

 ## Description

-this is my desc
+This is my description

 ## Installation

-these are the instructions
+this is the instructions

 ## Usage

-this is what it is used or
+this is used for

 ## contributions

-me
+this is my contribution

 ## Testing

-these are testing instructions
+these are the instructions

 ## Contact

-?????
+lorem ipsum